-Alcohol can be a way to enhance social experiences, especially when consumed in a way that reduces the risk of negative health effects.
-Most Columbia students who choose to drink practice lower-risk drinking behaviors.
 What are high-risk drinking behaviors then?
 High-risk drinking usually corresponds to one of two different behaviors: binge drinking and heavy drinking.

 Lower-risk drinking helps you maximize the fun and minimize the potential for harm that can occur due to alcohol intoxication (e.g., acute dehydration, legal troubles, etc.).
 There are ways to engage in lower-risk alcohol use.

-- Avoiding shots.
+- Reduce or avoid shots.

-- Knowing what is in your drink.
+- Know what’s in your drink.

 - Never leaving a drink unattended.

 - Understand the myth that says the more you drink the better you feel.
 In truth, the more alcohol you have in your system the more likely you are to experience negative effects such as nausea, vomiting, blacking out, having a hangover, etc.

 Recognizing signs and risks of intoxication